couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 no longer handle data request or receive replicated data.

 When you add a failed over node back into a cluster, the cluster will treat it as if it is a new node.
-The means that you should rebalance after you add the node to the cluster.
+This means that you should rebalance after you add the node to the cluster.
 This also means that any data stored on disk at that node will be destroyed when you perform this rebalance.